Meet Our Team

 Starting with a degree in Communication, Marly found a job leading tours in Seattle’s Pioneer Square Underground.
 Her boss started them for school kids because he thought history was too dry in its presentation and a more accurate representation of our founding fathers was needed.
 Inspired, Marly became a teacher of the Humanities for middle and high school students and from there moved to Boeing in Everett to show people what happens inside the largest building in the world by volume.
 There, Marly realized how broad the application of STEM truly is, learning about manufacturing, engineering, science, and design all around us.
 She's proud to be part of a team bringing possibility thinking and doing to life!

 Lane is the Founder and Director of Starfish Education and specializes in STEM curriculum design and professional development for K-12 stakeholders.
 A former teacher, district administrator and county administrator, Lane began her career teaching both elementary and middle school before starting her own business focusing on STEM education.
 Along with writing STEM curriculum, speaking at conferences, and facilitating workshops, Lane is a Microsoft Teacher Trainer and a Raspberry Pi Certified Educator.
-Recognizing the importance in sparking STEM interest in youth, Lane has served as the National Chair of the American Institute of Aeronautics and Astronautics (AIAA) STEM Committee, sits on the board of the National Girls Collaborative Project and serves on the education board at The Museum of Flight.
+Recognizing the importance in sparking STEM interest in youth, Lane has served as the National Chair of the American Institute of Aeronautics and Astronautics (AIAA) STEM Committee, sits on the advisory board for the National Girls Collaborative Project and serves on education board of the Boeing Academy for STEM learning at the Museum of Flight.

 Jessica Van Son